A Sound Type System for Secure Currency Flow: A type system for noninterference and call integrity

 \subsection{Safety and soundness}

-As is the case for the type system proposed in \cite{volpano2000secure_flow_typesystem}, our type system does not have a now-safety predicate in the usual sense, since (invariant) safety in simple type systems is a 1-property, whereas noninterference is a hyper-property (specifically, a 2-property).
-Instead, the meaning of `safety' is expressed directly in the meaning of the types.
-Specifically: \begin{itemize} \item If an expression $e$ has type $B$ such that $B \leadsto s$, then it denotes that all variables \emph{read from} in the evaluation of $e$ are of level $s$ or \emph{lower}, i.e.\@ no read-up. \item If a statement $S$ has type $\TCMD{s}$, then it denotes that all variables \emph{written to} in the execution of $S$ are of level $s$ or \emph{higher}, i.e.\@ no write-down. \end{itemize}
+As is the case for the type system proposed in \cite{volpano2000secure_flow_typesystem}, our type system does not have a now-safety predicate in the usual sense, since (invariant) safety in simple type systems is a 1-property, whereas noninterference is a hyper-property (specifically, a 2-property) \cite{hyperproperties}.
+Instead, the meaning of `safety' is expressed directly in the meaning of the types: \begin{itemize} \item If an expression $e$ has type $B_s$, then all variables \emph{read} in the evaluation of $e$ are of level $s$ or \emph{lower}, i.e.\@ no read-up. \item If a statement $S$ has type $\TCMD{s}$, then all variables \emph{written} in the execution of $S$ are of level $s$ or \emph{higher}, i.e.\@ no write-down. \end{itemize}

-Intuitively, the meaning of these two types together imply that information from higher-level variables cannot flow into lower-level variables.
-For a statement such as \code{$x$ := $e$} to be well-typed, it must therefore be the case that, if $\Gamma \vdash x : \TVAR{s_1}$ and $\Gamma \vdash e : s_2$, then $s_2 \ordleq s_1$.
-Since $s_2$ can be coerced up to $s_1$ through subtyping to match the level of the variable, the statement itself can then be typed as $\TCMD{s_1}$.
+Intuitively, the meaning of these two types together implies that information from higher-level variables cannot flow into lower-level variables.
+For a statement such as \code{$x$ := $e$} to be well-typed, it must therefore be the case that, if $\Sigma;\Gamma;\Delta \vdash x : \TVAR{B_s}$ and $\Sigma;\Gamma;\Delta \vdash e : B_{s'}$, then $s' \ordleq s$.
+Since $s'$ can be coerced up to $s$ through subtyping to match the level of the variable, the statement itself can then be typed as $\TCMD{s}$.
 We shall prove that our type system indeed ensures these properties in Theorems~\ref{thm:subject_reduction}-\ref{thm:soundness} below.

-Before proceeding, we need to define a way to express that two \emph{states}, i.e.\@ two collections of variable and field environments $\ENV{SV}$, are \emph{equal} up to a certain security level $s$.
-This relation, written $\Gamma \vdash \ENV{SV}^1 =_s \ENV{SV}^2$, is given by the rules in Figure~\ref{fig:s_equal}.
+Before proceeding, we need to define a way to express that two \emph{states}, i.e.\@ two collections of variable and field environments $\ENV{SV}$, are equal up to a certain security level $s$.
+This relation, written $\Gamma;\Delta \vdash \ENV{SV}^1 =_s \ENV{SV}^2$, is given by the rules in Figure~\ref{fig:s_equal}.
 Note in particular that the definition implies that $\ENV{SV}^1$ and $\ENV{SV}^2$ must have the same domain, and this carries over to the inner environments $\ENV{F}$ inside $\ENV{S}$.
-The above definition gives us the following obvious result, which can be shown by induction on the rules of $=_s$:
+Given our annotation of security levels on interfaces as well, we also extend the $=_s$ relation to method tables $\ENV{T}$, and finally to the combined representation of state and code, i.e.\@ $\ENV{ST}$.
+The following result follows directly from the definition of the $s$-parameterised equivalence relation and can be shown by a straightforward induction on the rules of $=_s$: